Fighting On Your Behalf To See All Marital Assets Go Unhidden During A Divorce

 During the division of property in divorce, one party may make an effort to hide certain assets or financial accounts in an effort to withhold them from the division.
 This activity is illegal, and a qualified legal team can take necessary action to detect the unreported assets and ensure that they are included in the division.

-At Cross Glazier Reed Burroughs, PC, our lawyers have decades of combined experience representing individuals of high net worth and complex wealth, protecting their rights to a fair and equitable division of property.
+At Cross Glazier Reed Burroughs, PC, our attorneys have decades of experience in Indiana and Florida handling complex property divisions, working with top professionals to provide the most accurate valuation possible to protect your interests.
 We work with a renowned team of financial professionals, delivering results that you can trust.

 Discovery And Investigation Of Hidden Assets